iterative/mlem.ai/content/docs/get-started/building.md

 # Exporting models (building)

-Saving and loading models is fun, but the real value of a model is how you can use it.
-To make it easier to get models to production, MLEM has 3 related
-functionalities: building, serving, and deploying.
-We’ll start with building.

 Building is a way to “bake” your model into something usable in production like a Docker image, or export your model into another format.
 For this tutorial we will create a pip-ready package from our model.
 You can see the full list of